Developing a component frontend update function/Record item editing page

 - For demonstration purposes the edit page now also displays the current user id, and the record item id, although these parameters in general are only used internally.The code for this actually belongs in the tmpl/edit.php but as it is only for demonstration the code is compiled in the view in order to keep the standard edit.php unchanged.

-- Some css styles for the toolbar are by default available in the backend but lack in the frontend.
-These styles have been cloned to media/css/helloworld.css to support the frontend toolbar.
+- Some CSS styles for the toolbar are by default available in the Backend but not in the Frontend.
+These styles have been cloned to media/css/helloworld.css to support the Frontend toolbar.

 This is a matter of adapting this helloworld.xml file, and will be discussed in a next step of this tutorial.

 Although not strictly required, helloworld.xml is changed in one place: the user id field 'uid'.
-In the admin backend this field shows a popup window with an extensive overview of all user accounts; probably too extensive for normal use in the frontend.
+In the Backend this field shows a popup window with an extensive overview of all user accounts; probably too extensive for normal use in the Frontend.
 So the field is replaced by a dropdown list showing only the user names without additional options.
-The dropdown is based on a straightforward sql query on the #__users table to generate the list.
+The dropdown is based on a straightforward SQL query on the #__users table to generate the list.
 You can try out the difference by just using a copy of admin/models/forms/helloworld.xml in stead of this modified version.